liselott321/BA-Cancer-Immunotherapy/README.md

 ## About this Project
 This project investigates transformer-based models for predicting the binding specificity between T-cell receptors (TCRs) and epitopes, a crucial task for personalized cancer immunotherapy.
 We systematically evaluate and develop multiple model architectures, starting from a basic transformer, and incrementally introduce genetic context information, physicochemical features, and reciprocal attention mechanisms to capture the complexity of TCR-epitope interactions.

-This repository implements and extends the work presented in our Bachelor thesis at Zurich University of Applied Sciences, providing all code, data pipelines, and reproducible experiments.

 ### Data Sources
 We compiled a comprehensive dataset from the following primary sources: